 - Govaerts et al., "Use of simulated reflectances over bright desert target as an absolute calibration reference", RSL, 2014

 - Sterckx et al., "The PROBA-V mission: image processing and calibration", IJRS, 2014

 - Sterck et al., "Rayleigh, Deep Convective Clouds, and Cross-Sensor Desert Vicarious Calibration Validation for the PROBA-V Mission", IEEE TGARS, 2013

 Cal/Val Commissioning Phase Reports

-The Cal/Val reports describing the results of the Commissioning Phase are available here:
+Download the Cal/Val reports describing the results of the Commissioning Phase:

-PROBA-V has no on-board calibration device, therefore the in-flight calibration is performed using Vicarious Calibration methods based on acquisition of specific target on-ground.
-Calibration measurement acquisition, processing and analysis is fully automatic and it is performed by the Cal/Val facility (OSCAR) developed by the Image Quality Center (IQC) at VITO.
-The usage of such vicarious calibration approaches allows to meet the goal requirements for the mission, i.e., 5% and 3% in absolute and relative radiometric accuracy, 300m and 100m in absolute and relative geometric accuracy
+PROBA-V has no onboard calibration device, therefore the in-flight calibration is performed using Vicarious Calibration methods based on acquisition of specific target on-ground.
+Calibration measurement acquisition, processing and analysis is fully automatic and it is performed by the Cal/Val facility (OSCAR - Optical Sensor Calibration with simulated Radiances) developed by the Image Quality Center (IQC) at VITO.
+The usage of such vicarious calibration approaches allows to meet the goal requirements for the mission, i.e., 5% and 3% in absolute and relative radiometric accuracy, 300m and 100m in absolute and relative geometric accuracy.

-Cal/Val acquisitions during PROBA-V nominal operations are summarized below, as described by the Cal/Val Plans for radiometry and geometry.
+Cal/Val acquisitions during PROBA-V nominal operations are summarised below, as described by the Cal/Val Plans for radiometry and geometry.